davidgasquez/davidgasquez.com/src/content/blog/2025-10-15-weight-allocation-mechanism-evals.md

 There are many valid formulas to choose from.
 Personally, I think the formula you choose should:

-- Uses all the pairwise data you have.
-Not just a private subset.
-Use all the information you have.
+- Use all the information collected.
+Not just a private subset of the jury comparisons.
 - Scale-invariant.
-Only relative weights within each pair matter; global rescaling can't game it.
+Only the relative weights within each pair matter, not the absolute values.
 - Avoid producing extreme logits if the data does not support it.
 A mechanism that outputs (0.99, 0.01) when the jury is very split should be penalized.
 - Be robust to noise and outliers in the data.
-- No parameters to fit so it is easy to use/understand and feel more neutral.
+- No parameters to fit (smoothness, break-point, ...) so it is easy to use/understand and feel more neutral.

 I'm sure there are a few options there!
 My hunch is that something simple like [Brier score](https://en.wikipedia.org/wiki/Brier_score) or log-loss on the pairwise comparisons could work well as starting points.
 Needs more thought and experiments!